Foundry-Workshop/token-action-hud-wfrp4e/README.md

 #### I don't see Group Advantage Actions?
 Group Advantage actions require two things in order to work.

-- First, you need to have purchased, installed and enable the official ["Up in Arms"](https://foundryvtt.com/packages/wfrp4e-up-in-arms) module.
+- First, you need to have purchased, installed and enabled the official ["Up in Arms"](https://foundryvtt.com/packages/wfrp4e-up-in-arms) module.
 - Second, you need to enable **Use Group Advantage** game setting in the WFRP4e's configuration.

 ---